brndnmtthws/brndn-io/content/posts/how-i-lost-7m/index.md

 Five years ago, I was worth over $7 million.

-This isn't a story about market crashes or economic downturns.
-This is a story about human fallibility—specifically, mine.
-If you're looking for a cautionary tale about greed, overconfidence, and the psychological pitfalls of sudden wealth, welcome.
+I didn't lose this money in one crash or one bad year.
+I lost it through my own greed, overconfidence, and inability to leave well enough alone.
+If you're looking for a cautionary tale about the psychological pitfalls of sudden wealth, welcome.
 I've lived it all so you don't have to.

 ## The Unlikely Millionaire